 1 large onion, finely chopped

-1 carrot, steamed until soft and set aside
+1 carrot – chopped, steamed until soft and set aside

-1 tsp dark miso paste, first dissolved in a little hot water (this is not in the video as we added this in later)
+1 tsp of dark miso paste (dissolve in a little hot water in a cup first)

 1 vegan vegetable stock cube